Nolan Jones Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is 11th in the league with a collective nine strikeouts per nine innings.
+- The pitching staff for the Giants has a collective nine K/9, which ranks 11th in MLB.

-- The Giants' 4.10 team ERA ranks 13th across all league pitching staffs.
+- The Giants' 4.10 team ERA ranks 14th across all MLB pitching staffs.

-- Giants pitchers combine to allow 66 total home runs at a rate of 1.1 per game (to rank 14th in baseball).
+- Giants pitchers combine to rank 14th in baseball in home runs allowed (66 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.